tasmota/docs/docs/Lights.md

 **Alexa**: you can use Philips Hue emulation, the light will appear as White light with Dimmer.

 **Leading edge dimmer** You can also configure a leading edge dimmer on 230V with the 1 Channel configuration.
 In this case you need a TRIAC and a zero-Cross detection that give a pulse with every crossing of the 0V of the sinus curve.
+This is currently ONLY supported on ESP8266.
+A working ESP32 is "work in progress".

 Robotdyn AC Dimmer example:
 <img style="float:right;height:120px" alt="CCT" src="https://ae01.alicdn.com/kf/HTB1TrhBQpXXXXbsaFXXq6xXFXXX8/AC-Licht-lampe-dimmen-LED-lampe-und-motor-Dimmer-Modul-1-Kanal-3-3-V-5.jpg">

 Define a COUNTER with the same number as the PWM (e.g. COUNTER1 & PWM1).
 You will need to connect the output of PWM1 to an input as COUNTER1.
 Connect zero-Crossing to GPIO of COUNTER4

 |Configuration|(see below)|
 |---|---|
 |Dimmer1| PWM1, COUNTER1|